-In 1977, Loyola recognized the need within the technology professional community for advanced education and developed a graduate program for professionals already working in computer-related fields who need hands-on, rather than theory-based, experience for the rapidly changing technology industry.
+In 1977, Loyola recognized the need within the technology professional community for advanced education and developed a graduate program for professionals already working in computerrelated fields who need hands-on, rather than theory-based, experience for the rapidly changing technology industry.
 In 2003, this program was reconfigured, and now the College offers degree programs in computer science leading to a Master of Science (M.S.) in Computer Science and a Master of Science (M.S.) in Software Engineering.
 Both of these programs are offered at Loyola's Columbia and Timonium Campuses.

 The Education Department's program blends theory with practice in its mission to train tomorrow's educators.
 The first of the graduate programs to be established at Loyola, it offers the Master of Education (M.Ed.) and the Master of Arts (M.A.) in Education.
-In 2002, these programs received accreditation from the National Council for Accreditation of Teacher Education.
-Classes are offered at the Baltimore, Columbia, and Timonium Campuses.
+In 2002, these programs received accreditation from the National Council for Accreditation of Teacher Education (NCATE).
+In 2007, the Education Department also began offering an M.Ed. in Kodaly Music Education.
+Education courses are offered at the Baltimore, Columbia, and Timonium Campuses.
 The educating of teachers, specialists, counselors, and administrators continues to be the primary focus of graduate studies in education at Loyola College.